carloscfgos1980/PWA-FunCuba/README.md

 npm install @mui/material @emotion/react @emotion/styled

 I applied this model coz the model component from reactstrap was giving me a warning.
 I need to move the ModelFun to this sort of model as well

+# 9/10/2024

+1. I create 3 tables to dismplay information in TripPlan and in ModalTrip:
+   TableGeneral, TableAir, TableChill

+2. TripPlan.tsx.
+Crate a useHook variable to edit and pass it down to TableAir, TableChill so when I use this table in edit, it won't display delete (X) button